jovandeginste/system_backup_daemon/readme.md

 Author: Jo Vandeginste

 This project enables you to make easy backups of your different systems.
-The clients are basically platform independent.
-I use this script to back up:
+The clients are basically platform independent - as long as they support rsync.
+I use this script to make backups of the following systems:
-* backup server (Ubuntu Desktop)
+* backup server itself (Ubuntu Desktop)
 * mediacenter PC (Ubuntu Desktop)
 * remote web server (Ubuntu Server)
 * OpenELEC.tv installation (OpenELEC.tv)